srtab/daiv-sandbox/README.md

 To enhance security, `daiv-sandbox` can be used with `gVisor` as its container runtime.
 This provides an additional layer of protection by restricting the running code's ability to interact with the host system, thereby minimizing the risk of sandbox escape.

 To benefit from this additional layer of protection, you need to install `gVisor` on the host machine.
-Follow the instructions [here](https://gvisor.dev/docs/user_guide/install/).
+Follow the instructions [here](https://gvisor.dev/docs/user_guide/install/) and [here](https://gvisor.dev/docs/user_guide/quick_start/docker/).
+You will need to configure `gVisor` with a shared root filesystem to allow `daiv-sandbox` copy files to the container, see the [gVisor documentation](https://gvisor.dev/docs/user_guide/filesystem/#shared-root-filesystem) for more details.

+> **Note:** If you're getting an error `"overlay flag is incompatible with shared file access for rootfs"`, you need to add `--overlay2=none` flag to the `gVisor` configuration.

 After installing `gVisor`, you need to define the `DAIV_SANDBOX_RUNTIME` environment variable to use `runsc` when running the container: